scott-sattler/snippets/README.md

 # snippets

-pieces of code i find interesting
+pieces of code i found interesting at some point